TYPO3-Console/TYPO3-Console/README.md

 [![License](https://poser.pugx.org/helhum/typo3-console/license)](https://packagist.org/packages/helhum/typo3-console)

-TYPO3 Console provides a clean way to register commands and a sane way to call these commands through a command line tool called "typo3cms".
+TYPO3 Console provides a clean way to register commands and a sane way to call these commands through a command line tool called `typo3cms`.

-It is shipped with many commands to execute TYPO3 actions, which otherwise would only be accessible via a web ui.
-This makes TYPO3 Console a perfect companion for development, deployment, docker setups, continuous integration workflows or anything else where automation is required or beneficial.
+It ships many commands to execute TYPO3 actions, which otherwise would only be accessible via the TYPO3 backend.
+This makes TYPO3 Console a perfect companion for development, deployment, Docker setups, continuous integration workflows or anything else where automation is required or beneficial.

 Examples for such commands are:

-* `typo3cms install:setup` To completely set up TYPO3 from command line
+* `typo3cms install:setup` to completely set up TYPO3 from command line
-* `typo3cms upgrade:all` To execute upgrades from command line
+* `typo3cms upgrade:all` to execute upgrades from command line
-* `typo3cms extension:setupactive` To set up all active extensions (database schema update, data import, …)
+* `typo3cms extension:setupactive` to set up all active extensions (database schema update, data import, …)

 ## Features
-* TYPO3 installation from command line
+* TYPO3 installation and upgrades from command line
-* TYPO3 upgrade from command line
 * Flexible bootstrap for commands (not every command needs a fully bootstrapped framework)
 * Reliable cache flush commands
 * Many commands useful for deployment
-* Support for command controllers and Symfony commands registered within TYPO3 extensions
+* Support for command controllers and Symfony commands registered within TYPO3 extensions and Composer packages
-* Support for command controllers and Symfony commands registered within composer packages

 ## Installation

 ### Installation using Composer

-The recommended way to install TYPO3 Console is by using [Composer](https://getcomposer.org).
+The recommended way to install TYPO3 Console is by using [Composer](https://getcomposer.org):

-In your Composer based TYPO3 project root, just do `composer require helhum/typo3-console`.
+    composer require helhum/typo3-console

-The `typo3cms` binary will be installed by Composer in the specified bin-dir (by default `vendor/bin`).
+The `typo3cms` binary will be installed by Composer in the specified `bin-dir` (by default `vendor/bin`).
-TYPO3 Console is a perfect companion for Composer based, enjoyable [TYPO3 projects](https://github.com/helhum/TYPO3-Distribution).
+TYPO3 Console is a perfect companion for Composer-based, enjoyable [TYPO3 projects](https://github.com/helhum/TYPO3-Distribution).

 ### Installation as extension from TYPO3 Extension Repository (TER)

-Download and install the extension with the extension manager module.
+Download and install the extension with the *Extensions* module.
-For the extension to work, it **must** be installed in the typo3conf/ext/ directory **not** in any other possible extension location.
+For the extension to work, it **must** be installed in the `typo3conf/ext` directory **not** in any other extension location.
 This directory **must not** be a symlink to another location!
-The extension manager, will copy the `typo3cms` command line tool into the installation root directory during activation.
+The `typo3cms` command line tool will be copied into the installation root directory during activation.

 ## Submit bug reports or feature requests